 OAG charges at least one MOU client, the Department of Corrections (DOC), for general-fund related legal services.
 DOC had historically not been billed for legal services because it is 95 percent general funded.
-The six attorneys assigned to the agency were all paid for out of OAG's general fund appropriation.
+The seven attorneys assigned to the agency were all paid for out of OAG's general fund appropriation.
 However, the volume of correctional litigation that OAG handled for DOC increased by 20 percent from FY14 to FY18, prompting a need for more attorneys.
-OAG staff said they did not have the resources to add more than one new general fund attorney position.
-Consequently, OAG and DOC mutually agreed to an MOU arrangement through which DOC annually pays \$250,000 in general funds to OAG for two additional, new attorneys.
+OAG staff said they did not have the resources to add new general fund attorney positions.
+Instead, OAG and DOC mutually agreed to an MOU arrangement through which DOC annually pays \$250,000 in general funds to OAG for two additional attorneys.